labs12-music-stream-selector/Backend/README.md

 ---
 ### DELETE /api/user/playlists
-**Must Be logged in and have a valid token** *Permissible user can delete a playlist
+**Must Be logged in and have a valid token**
+* Permissible user can delete a playlist.
 ---

 ### User Table